nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

     The following example is based on Smith [1]_.
     Sanders et al. [2]_ contains a technically detailed example.

-Please ensure your reference follows the following guidelines:
+Please ensure your reference follows the following guidelines.

 *  Do not add formatting markup such as italics, bold, or underline.
 *  Use a period after every section of bibliography.